timsong-cpp/papers/2799_counted_iterator/counted_iterator.md

 It should be unsurprising that such an adaptation necessarily adds overhead and limits functionality - every increment needs to check "did I become the sentinel"; every decrement - if supported at all - would need to check "am I the sentinel".
 And supporting decrement at all requires the `PastTheEndSentinel` to contain an `OriginalIterator` value.
-Postfix increment on input or output iterators cannot be supported - those can return a proxy, and we can't invent one out of thin air.
+Returning non-`void` from postfix increment on input or output iterators cannot be supported - those can return a proxy, and we can't invent one out of thin air.
 And since output iterators require `*o++` to work, we lose support for those iterators entirely.